Sound card: Sound cards on other platforms

-The Apple II computers, which did not have sound capabilities beyond rapidly clicking a speaker until the IIGS, could use plug-in sound cards from a variety of manufacturers.
+The Apple II computers, which did not have sound capabilities beyond rapidly clicking a speaker until the Apple IIGS, could use plug-in sound cards from a variety of manufacturers.
 The first, in 1978, was ALF's Apple Music Synthesizer, with 3 voices; two or three cards could be used to create 6 or 9 voices in stereo.
-Later ALF created the Apple Music II, a 9-voice model.
+Later, ALF created the Apple Music II, a 9-voice model.
 The most widely supported card, however, was the Mockingboard.
 Sweet Micro Systems sold the Mockingboard in various models.
 Early Mockingboard models ranged from 3 voices in mono, while some later designs had 6 voices in stereo.
 Some software supported use of two Mockingboard cards, which allowed 12-voice music and sound.
 A 12-voice, single-card clone of the Mockingboard called the Phasor was made by Applied Engineering.

 The ZX Spectrum that initially only had a beeper had some sound cards made for it.
 Examples include TurboSound Other examples are the Fuller Box, and Zon X-81.

 The Commodore 64, while having an integrated SID (Sound Interface Device) chip, also had sound cards made for it.
-For example, the Sound Expander, which added on an OPL FM synthesizer.
+For example, the Sound Expander, which added an OPL FM synthesizer.

-The PC-98 series of computers, like their IBM PC cousins, also do not have integrated sound contrary to popular belief, and their default configuration is a PC speaker driven by a timer.
-Sound cards were made for the C-Bus expansion slots that these computers had, most of which used Yamaha's FM and PSG chips and made by NEC themselves, although aftermarket clones can also be purchased, and Creative did release a C-Bus version of the SoundBlaster line of sound cards for the platform.
+Contrary to popular belief, the PC-98 series of computers do not have any integrated sound and their default configuration is a PC speaker driven by a timer, like their IBM PC cousins.
+Sound cards were made for the C-Bus expansion slots that these computers had, most of which used Yamaha's FM and PSG chips and made by NEC themselves, although aftermarket clones can also be purchased, and Creative did release a C-Bus version of the Sound Blaster line of sound cards for the platform.

 External sound devices

 Devices such as the Covox Speech Thing could be attached to the parallel port of an IBM PC and fed 6- or 8-bit PCM sample data to produce audio.
 Also, many types of professional sound cards take the form of an external FireWire or USB unit, usually for convenience and improved fidelity.

-Sound cards using the PC Card interface were available before laptop and notebook computers routinely had onboard sound.
-Most of these units were designed for mobile DJs, providing separate outputs to allow both playback and monitoring from one system, however, some also target mobile gamers.
+Sound cards using the PC Card interface were available before laptops and notebook computers routinely had onboard sound.
+Most of these units were designed for mobile DJs, providing separate outputs to allow both playback and monitoring from one system; however, some also target mobile gamers.